Tenório Jr.: Identification

+Legacy

-Soon after the disappearance of Tenório Júnior, the Brazilian filmmaker Rogerio Lima produced the 16mm short film Balada para Tenório (A ballad for Tenório), which chronicled the disappearance of Tenório Júnior and interviews his family and friends.
+Soon after the disappearance of Tenório Júnior, the Brazilian filmmaker Rogerio Lima produced the 16 mm short film Balada para Tenório (A ballad for Tenório), which chronicled the disappearance of Tenório Júnior and interviews his family and friends.

-In 1986, when former Argentinian corporal Claudio Vallejos came to Brazil and gave a revealing interview to Senhor, the production house VIDECOM of São Paulo, along with Rogério Lima, managed to record his testimony, which was used as the basis for a documentary about Tenório Júnior, which chronicles the tragedy that befell on the musician.
+In 1986, when former Argentinian corporal Claudio Vallejos came to Brazil and gave a revealing interview to Senhor, the production house Videcom of São Paulo, along with Rogério Lima, managed to record his testimony, which was used as the basis for a documentary about Tenório Júnior, which chronicles the tragedy that befell on the musician.
 Vallejos was arrested as determined by the then Minister of Justice, Paulo Brossard, days after the publication of the interview.
 In August 1987, in a new interview with Senhor, the former agent said he suffered during his brief imprisonment, threats of men in federal police and received the recommendation not to insist on references to the omission of the Brazilian embassy and the involvement of Brazilian agents in the death of Tenório Júnior.

 The documentary had its premiere at the 1986 Film and Video Festival of Rio de Janeiro, one day before the premiere Claudio Vallejos was expelled from Brazil, after three months in prison, without having been subjected to a process.

-In the video, the lawyer Luis Eduardo Greenhalgh stated he believes that Tenório Júnior died in prison and that he had been arrested by mistake, "He was in the wrong place at the wrong time carrying an ID from the Musicians Union".
+In the video, the lawyer Luiz Eduardo Greenhalgh stated he believes that Tenório Júnior died in prison and that he had been arrested by mistake, "He was in the wrong place at the wrong time carrying an ID from the Musicians Union".
 According to people close to the pianist, Tenório Júnior, although being the son of a police chief, had never expressed political and ideological preferences.
 In an interview in 2003, Toquinho said that Tenório Júnior physical appearance may have contributed to his arrest: "Tenorio was of a unique kind, very tall, with beard, long hair, wore a long cloak, was mistaken for someone else".

-In 1996, the VIDECOM documentary was updated with unpublished archive images, reedited and presented by the public TV network TV Cultura of São Paulo.
+In 1996, the Videcom documentary was updated with unpublished archive images, reedited and presented by the public TV network TV Cultura of São Paulo.

-The Spanish filmmaker Fernando Trueba has plans to carry out a documentary or feature film about the disappearance of the Brazilian pianist and recorded some interviews in Brazil with Rogerio Silva some relatives of Tenório Júnior and the VIDECOM crew.

 Claudio Vallejos returned to Brazil (supposedly around 2002) and settled in the region Chapecó in Santa Catarina.
 He was arrested in 2010 for embezzlement and forgery.
 Released some time later, he was again arrested for larceny in January 2012.
 His arrest had been requested to Interpol by the Argentine federal prosecutor who handles the criminal proceedings linked to Operation Condor, the military-political alliance between the dictatorships of Argentina, Brazil, Chile and Uruguay in the 1970s and 1980s, which was sponsored by the United States government.
 When the identity of Vallejos was confirmed, the prosecutor petitioned the Brazilian government for his extradition to Argentina.
 On 27 March 2013, Vallejos was delivered by Federal Police to Argentine police at the airport in Florianópolis.